Wrocław Airport: Developments since the 2000s

 Until it was reformed (30 June 2010), the 3rd Air Base, whose barracks complex adjoins the airport also used the main runway of the airport.

 From 14 September 2020, the airport serves a regular cargo connection Wrocław - Cologne Bonn Airport carried out by ATR 72 plane by Swiftair for UPS.
 On November 16 - December 24, 2021, the second connection was carried out on this route, by Saab SF-340 plane by Airest.

-In October 2022, Ryanair began the expansion of WAMS (Wrocław Aircraft Maintenance Services) with another hangar with two spaces for C-type aircraft (Boeing 737).
+In October 2022, Ryanair began the expansion of WAMS (Wrocław Aircraft Maintenance Services) with another hangar and two spaces for C-type aircraft (Boeing 737).
+The airport also announced a number of projects including new taxiways, additional apron space and deicing designated space.

+In November 2023, the airport started serving its first ever intercontinental flight - a LOT Polish Airlines service to Seoul Incheon Airport, which primarily serves Wrocław's Korean diaspora.

 Facilities

 The airport operates modern domestic, international and cargo terminals.
 The international terminal contains a duty-free area in the international departures hall.
 The cargo terminal, located beside the airport fire station and air traffic control tower, has a storage area of 3300 m2, a bonded warehouse, freezer and radioactive materials warehouse.

 US Armed Forces Main Operating Base

-Due to the existence of NATO garrisons nearby (Bolesławiec, Świętoszów, Żagań), in which US troops have been stationed as part of the Atlantic Resolve operation since January 2017, Wroclaw airport is very often used by US Air Force transport aircraft (inter alia Boeing C-17 Globemaster III, Lockheed C-130 Hercules, Lockheed C-5 Galaxy).
+Due to the existence of NATO garrisons nearby (Bolesławiec, Pstrąże, Świętoszów, Żagań), in which US troops have been stationed as part of the Atlantic Resolve operation since January 2017, Wroclaw airport is very often used by US Air Force transport aircraft (inter alia Boeing C-17 Globemaster III, Lockheed C-130 Hercules, Lockheed C-5 Galaxy).
 On 23 September 2019, in New York, the presidents of the US and Poland signed a declaration on the deepening of defense cooperation, in which Wrocław Airport was designated as the headquarters of the US Army air transport base.

 The District Infrastructure Board from Wrocław in July 2020 announced a tender for the preparation of pre-project documentation regarding the preparation of infrastructure for the aerial port of debarkation (APOD).
 On 25 September 2020, a contract was signed with the winner of the tender, which has until 30 June 2021 to complete the task.